What you should exception report

 Exception reports must be sent electronically.

 There may be variation between employers in the exception reporting tools used, such as email, mobile or desktop apps, or other technology.
-However, employers must have a system in place – paper forms are not a permitted mechanism.
+However, employers must have an electronic system in place – paper forms are not a permitted mechanism.

 Training on the local exception reporting technology must be provided by your employer and should take place during working hours.